Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/collision/collision.md

 ## Overview

 The main interface to the bumping algorithm is `bumpprocess.rs` which contains the type `BumpPersistent`.
 The "persistent" in this type suggests (correctly) that the object should be kept around between the laying out of different carriages (in fact it is kept in the state for a train).
-THough a new `BumpPersistent` each time would be able to bump satisfactorily, by using the same persistent object each time, the algorithm can attempt not to jump things around when panning through a particular scale, by taking into account the prior positions of objects.
+Though a new `BumpPersistent` each time would be able to bump satisfactorily, by using the same persistent object each time, the algorithm can attempt not to jump things around when panning through a particular scale, by taking into account the prior positions of objects.

-The key method in a `BumpPersistent` is make which takes `BumpRequestSet` and bumps its contents, returning a `BumpResponses`.
-This is the method called by the `Bumping` container object (in `containers` for doing the bumping.
+The key method in a `BumpPersistent` is `make()` which takes `BumpRequestSet` and bumps its contents, returning a `BumpResponses`.
+This is the method called by the `Bumping` container object (in `globals`) for doing the bumping.

 `BumpRequestSet` lives in `bumprequest.rs`.
 It is the means by which the boxes to bump are specified.
 A `BumpRequestSet` contains a set of `BumpRequest`s which are individual boxes requesting to be bumped.
 The reason for the extra container type is that each container is identifiable to the algorithm and so it can take into account what it has and hasn't seen before to avoid repeating work, and to avoid jumping, at the set level.